BergQuester/v8tr.github.io/_posts/2018-07-20-benchmark-atomic-properties.md

 If for some reason the block-based locking nature of `DispatchQueue` is not what you need, I'd suggest to go with `NSLock`.
 It's a bit more heavyweight than the rest of the locks, but this can be neglected.

-Pthread locks are usually a bad choice due to considerably complex configuration and some usage nuances, highlighted in [Atomic Properties in Swift]({{ "/atomic-properties/" | absolute_url }}).
+Pthread locks are usually a bad choice due to considerably complex configuration and some usage nuances, as highlighted in [Atomic Properties in Swift]({{ "/atomic-properties/" | absolute_url }}).

 ---